I don’t know about you, but I’ve been finding the past few weeks to be a lot.

 One of the things I’ve been finding the hardest over the past few weeks is the feeling of helplessness.
-COVID cases in Ireland were climbing daily and it’s so easy to be overwhelmed by that number climbing everyday at 6pm.
+COVID cases in Ireland having been staying stubbornly high and it’s so easy to be overwhelmed by that number climbing everyday at 6pm.

 It’s so easy to feel like nothing is working and that nothing is changing, but the actions we take do have a positive (or negative) effect on the spread of the coronavirus.
 Each of us has the power to try stop it in its tracks.

 Instead of focusing on all the things you can’t do or control, focus on what you can do.